FAQs about DACSS

 Any student who enrolls in at least 6 credit hours worth of coursework (each semester) is eligible for federal financial aid during that term, and we encourage all students interested in securing aid to submit the required FAFSA.
 The program will work with any student who is awarded federal work-study and try to find a position for them.

-Additionally, funding is available for military personnel through the GI Bill.
-You can also contact vetbenefits [at] umass [dot] edu or call 413-545-5792 for more information.
+Additionally, VA Education Benefits may be available for eligible students.
+Please contact vetbenefits [at] umass [dot] edu (vetbenefits[at]umass[dot]edu) or call 413-545-5792 for more information.

 Prospective students who are currently employed are encouraged to investigate whether or not their current employer offers full or partial tuition support through a tuition assistance or tuition reimbursement plan.
 Massachusetts Business Owners may be eligible to receive reimbursement for employee training expenses through the Workforce Training Fund.